-- A printer is connected and activated as an output device in the peripheral device settings. - 1 To check the user profile, press [2]. - 2 To print out the settings, press [\exists]. - The detail of the protocol depends on the point at which printout is activated in the system settings.
+- A printer is connected and activated as an output device in the peripheral device settings. - 1 To check the user profile, press [1]. - 2 To print out the settings, press [\bullet]. - The detail of the protocol depends on the point at which printout is activated in the system settings.
 Press [] in the uppermost level of the user-specific settings; all settings are recorded.
 Start printing, e.g. in the [Terminal] submenu; only settings for the terminal are recorded. - To display the user-specific settings, press [4]. - ⇒ The [User Setting] window is displayed.

 '''

 User Setting

 Weighing parameters

 Weighing Mode Universal

 Environment Standard

 Value Release

 Reliable+Fast

 AutoZero

+On

 User

 User Name Home

+English

-Language English
+Language

 User ID

 1

 Terminal

 Terminal

 Brightness

+80

 Colour selection

 PaletteBlueCold

-Sound 70
+Sound

-Touch Function On
+Touch Function

 Optical key feedback On

-Speedreau
+Speedread On

 StatusLight

 On

-On

-60

-Green status
+Green status On

-On

 '''